Reda-adeR/Info-Gathering/README.md

  - Suggested visuals/emoji cues and engagement prompts

 Covered types: Informative/Educational · Teaser/Behind‑the‑Scenes · Founder/Team Intro · Problem–Solution · Collaborative/Partnership · Milestone/Celebration · Launch Announcement · User/Testimonial.

+# API's details - different API providers with the pricing table link    specific_api.html

+A brief Data collected from the platform of API providers to have a general idea about each one and then link are redirecting to the pricing table and the platform itself to get more informations